-- 1. The beneficiary is not functionally ambulatory.
-Not functionally ambulatory means the beneficiary's ability to ambulate is limited such that without use of a wheelchair, he/she would otherwise be generally bed or chair confined; - 2.
-The beneficiary is unable to operate a wheelchair manually due to severe weakness of the upper extremities due to a congenital or acquired neurological or muscular disease/condition or is unable to propel any type of manual wheelchair because of other documented health problems; and - 3.
-The beneficiary is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use a motorized wheelchair effectively.
+- 1. Is not functionally ambulatory.
+'Not functionally ambulatory' means the beneficiary's ability to ambulate is limited such that without use of a wheelchair, they would otherwise be generally bed or chair confined; - 2.
+Unable to operate a wheelchair manually due to severe weakness of the upper extremities due to a congenital or acquired neurological or muscular disease/condition or is unable to propel any type of manual wheelchair because of other documented health problems; and - 3.
+Capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use a motorized wheelchair effectively.